 Buckets of Rain planted its roots in 2006 by providing drip-irrigation technology to villages, hospitals, and schools in the land-locked country of Lesotho in southern Africa, as well as St. Georges School in Eldoret, Kenya and nearly 150 sites in Honduras via our partner 'Sustainable Harvest International'.
 In 2012 we refocused our efforts closer to home - the city of Detroit.

 “Our greater purpose is to drive social change in the communities in which we work.”

 — CHRIS Skellenger, FOUNDER

 Our primary efforts are focused on growing produce in our "Big Glen" garden in Highland Park, a neighborhood in Detroit.
 It is less than a mile from 4 large homeless shelters.
 Since 2012, "Big Glen" has produced hundreds-of-thousands of servings of fresh produce for the rescue missions and residents within the local community.
-By 2020, we aim to produce a million servings of fresh vegetables per season.
-This will require about 10 acres in continuous production and ten full time seasonal employees.
+By 2020, we aim to produce 500 thousand servings of fresh vegetables per season.
+This will require about 5 acres in continuous production and 5 full time seasonal employees.

-The old neighborhoods of Detroit/Highland Park (once the Paris of the Midwest) are still home to thousands with little access to basic services and virtually no access to healthy fresh produce.
+The old neighborhoods of Detroit/Highland Park are still home to thousands with little access to basic services and virtually no access to healthy fresh produce.
 Urban blight has long infected these neighborhoods, opening the door for criminal activity and destroying community cohesion.
-There are 50,000 abandoned and crumbling houses and at least that many that will be uninhabitable in the next few years.
+There are still over 50,000 abandoned and crumbling houses and at least that many that will be uninhabitable in the next few years.
 They are collapsing faster than our society will remove them..

 target annual servings